 Salt Spring island is one of the largest gulf islands and is easily viewed from Crofton.
 On your way driving north up the coquihalla highway, once you pass Duncan, you will eventually have an opportunity to turn east towards Croton.
 There you will have a clear view of Salt Spring Island and one of the ferries that take you to the Vesuvius ferry terminal there.

 Technically, this is the most populous city on Vancouver Island with 90,000 people vs the provincial capital of Victoria with 85,000.
 55 kilometers (34 mi) west of the most populated area in the province of Vancouver BC, Nanaimo is easy to access and shares similar weather

-This sleepy fishing village has one road in and out.
-It’s at the southwest of the island making it a prime tsunami zone and a popular place for beaches.
-It’s relatively expensive to live here and we see why.
+Also on the west coast of Vancouver Island, this sleepy fishing village has one road in and out.
+It’s at the southwest of the island, making it a prime tsunami zone and a popular place for beaches.
+It’s relatively expensive to live here, and we see why.
 It’s a great place to live with hiking, kayaking, and lots of other outdoor activities.
 This is quintessential BC.

 In this area we were particularly focused on the beach.
 Kayaking and camping in the area provides epic views of the surrounding topography.

 We are always looking for the best places in Canada for outdoor photography.
-We live in the second largest country on the planet we call home.
+We live in the second-largest country on the planet.
 With a country this large, there is diversity, and beauty in that diversity.